Home > San Diego

 The airport is located adjacent and just west of the downtown skyline and is rated as one of the top ten most dangerous airports in the world.
 Arriving flights descend from the eastern mountains and literally "part" the skyscrapers on the approach to Lindberg field.
 The single runway limits the amount of traffic that this airport can handle, however, its location for the visitor is second to none, right on the bay and very close to downtown, the convention center and many of the main attractions.

 The San Diego airport is the perfect size, not too big and not too small with a nice selection of flights.
 As you exit the airport, ground transportation is divided up between taxis and hotel/parking shuttles.
-All rental cars are offsite and about a half a mile away.
+All rental cars are offsite and about two miles away.
 Catch the shuttle to the main rental car center and then you are off.
 Hint! - Try not to arrive during rush hour, especially if 1) you are staying in the northern San Diego county cities of La Jolla, Del Mar or Carlsbad and 2) it is Friday afternoon.
-Traffic in San Diego can rival that of Los Angeles at times.
+Traffic in San Diego can be worse than that of Los Angeles.
 If this happen to you, it is recommended that you find a nice place to eat on Harbor Island or the Gaslamp quarter and let the traffic subside.